mtbottle/mtbottle-website/blog/posts/2022-02-14-new-computer.md

 - buying stuff online
 - lightweight editor (mostly to modify markdown files)
 - ssh for managing various servers
-- portability for when I went went travelling, and/or around the house
+- portability for when I went travelling, and/or around the house

 As my Macbook's battery is on the verge of explosion, I had the option to re-evaluate my computing options